History of the New York Giants: 2019: Daniel Jones' rookie season

-Joe Judge Era
+Joe Judge era (2020–2021)

 2020

 2020 was the first year since 2003 that Eli Manning wasn't on the roster, as he retired following the 2019 season.
 For the 2020 season, the Giants hired former Patriots special teams coordinator Joe Judge to be their new head coach.
 The Giants, however, lost their first five games, three of which were decided by one score.
 Their first win came at the hands of the Washington Football Team, as the Giants held off a late rally by Washington to win 20–19.
 They would lose their next two games against the Eagles and the Buccaneers by one and two points, respectively.
 They would then win four straight games, including a 17–12 upset over the Seattle Seahawks, and sat at 5–7, tied with the Washington Football Team for best with the division, but the Giants owned the tiebreaker due to a head-to-head sweep.
 The Giants proceeded to lose their next three games by two or more scores.
-A 23-19 Week 17 victory over the Dallas Cowboys put the Giants at 6-10 and in contention for the NFC East title.
-All they needed to happen was for the 6-9 Washington Football Team to lose to the 4-10-1 Philadelphia Eagles that night, and the Giants would be in.
-However, the Eagles would end up being criticized for tanking, allowing Washington to get away with a 20–14 victory, eliminating the Giants from the playoffs and from contention of claiming the worst record in NFL history for a team that qualified for the playoffs (the worst record was 7-9 by the 2010 Seattle Seahawks and the aforementioned Washington Football Team).
+A 23–19 Week 17 victory over the Dallas Cowboys put the Giants at 6–10 and in contention for the NFC East title.
+All they needed to happen was for the 6–9 Washington Football Team to lose to the 4–10–1 Philadelphia Eagles that night, and the Giants would be in.
+However, the Eagles would end up being criticized for tanking, allowing Washington to get away with a 20–14 victory, eliminating the Giants from the playoffs and from contention of claiming the worst record in NFL history for a team that qualified for the playoffs (the worst record was 7–9 by the 2010 Seattle Seahawks and the aforementioned Washington Football Team).

+2021

+The Giants tanked during the 2021 season.
+The Giants started 0–3, with the last two games against the Washington Football Team and the Atlanta Falcons being lost due to game-winning kicks.
+They were unable to improve on their record, and despite three midseason wins which allowed the Giants a chance to comeback at 3–6, they won only one of their next 8 games, and fell to 4–13, causing them to miss the playoffs and fail to meet their record from the previous year.
+Following the season, Dave Gettleman announced his retirement and Joe Judge was fired.

+Brian Daboll era

+In the offseason, the Giants hired Bills front office assistant Joe Schoen to become their general manager, who in turn hired Bills offensive coordinator Brian Daboll to become the 22nd head coach in franchise history.